abdopcnet/power_app/app_vs_erpnext_differences.md

 ### Original ERPNext

 -   Item rates are set manually or from Price List
 -   Rates don't change based on supplier quotations
 -   Expenses (Landed Cost) update Purchase Receipt valuation, not sales rates

 ### Power App

 -   Item rates can be updated from Supplier Quotations
 -   **Logic:**
-  1. Original rate is preserved in `custom_original_rate`
-  2. Rate is updated with supplier rate from selected items
+    1. Rate is updated with supplier rate from selected items
+    2. On save, original rate is restored (from Supplier Quotation or price_list_rate)
     3. Expenses are distributed and added to rates
     4. Margin is applied if set
 -   Rates reflect supplier pricing + expenses + margin
+-   When expenses are deleted/changed, rates automatically return to original values

 ---